 - Consideration Behavior (C), i.e., shows concern for followers and creates a supportive work climate

-- Task-centred Leader Behaviour
+- Task-centered Leader Behaviour

 - Employee-centered Leader Behaviour